-The increase in the positive replacement value of derivatives together with the increase in the repurchase transactions, have increased the total counterparty credit risk in 2016 compared to 2015.
+The decrease in the derivatives portfolio continued in 2018 and slightly decreased the total counterparty credit risk in 2018 compared to 2017.
 The credit exposures of the derivative transactions are calculated by using Mark-to-market Method and eligible collaterals are accounted for, where applicable.